NivekNey/galaxy-cowboy/README.md

 Simple model design like Logistic Regression is what's being used in production environment.
 The repo is to provide proof-of-concepts that shows whether a language/framework/model is viable given some SLA like 30ms at p99.

+## Candidate Selection

+### Python

+Data Science and modeling work are nowadays mostly on Python.
+If the serving of the designed model can also be served in Python, then the maintenance footprint would be smaller and can have 1 expert team for end-to-end.

+### Java

+Product servers are usually implemented in Java, therefore the production team may want to support a prediction server that's also implemented in the Java family.

+### Rust

+The new kid in the town.
+High expectation for it to be the "ultimate & most efficient" prediction server.

 ## Benchmark Server

 Colima, `$ colima start --cpu 4 --memory 8`.